Lightning-AI/litgpt/howto/finetune_adapter.md

 python finetune_adapter.py --out_dir out/adapter/my-model-finetuned --precision 32-true
 ```

-Note that `mps` will be picked up automatically by the default `device="auto"`, it's spelled out for clarity here.
+Note that `mps` as the accelerator will be picked up automatically by Fabric when running on a modern Mac.

 ## Test the model